Current Planned Developments in Greater Estero

 Estero Town Homes (Corner of Corkscrew Road and Sandy Lane– Formerly the Colonnade)

-They plan to have a fence with enhanced buffer along the north side of the property, a pocket park adjacent to a lake, an amenity center, and a 6-foot wall with enhanced landscaping along Corkscrew Road.
-There will also be a public amenity with seating and lush landscaping on the southwest corner.
-There will be two access points to the site, one from Design Parc Lane to the east and the other from Sandy Lane.
+Toll Brothers has met with their neighbors to the north and east to make them aware of the plans for this property.
+They plan to have a fence with enhanced buffer along the north side of the property, a pocket park adjacent to a lake, an amenity center, and a 6-foot wall with enhanced Landscaping along Corkscrew Road.
+There will also be a public amenity with seating and lush Landscaping on the southwest corner.
+They plan to have two accesses to the site, one from Design Parc Lane to the east and the other from Sandy Lane.
+Construction should begin later in 2026.
+With likely completion in the first half of 2027

 Coconut Landing